Multiomics-Analytics-Group/multiomics-analytics-group.github.io/5education.md

 ## Data Science Platform Trainings

+The Data Science platform has strong commitment to advancing the education of our researcher fellows in Data Science topics.
+To that end, we are organizing courses about different data-types handled and produced at DTU - Biosustain (during May), and about data science aspects in general (during November).
+Furthermore, we are also co-organizing with DTU - Bioengineering the Data Science Club on monthly basis.

-An overview of the technial trainings offered by the Data Science Platform can be found at [biosustain.github.io/dsp_notes/trainings](https://biosustain.github.io/dsp_notes/trainings).
+An overview of the technical trainings offered by the Data Science Platform can be found at [biosustain.github.io/dsp_notes/trainings](https://biosustain.github.io/dsp_notes/trainings).